dcorto/dcorto.github.io/content/experience/senior-software-engineer-at-deporvillage.md

 ---
 date: 2019-06-01T00:00:00+01:00
 draft: false
-title: "Senior Software Engineer & Tech Lead"
+title: "Deporvillage"
-description: "Leading the development of the product catalog at Deporvillage."
+description: "Leading the development of the product catalog at Deporvillage"
 jobTitle: "Senior Software Engineer & Tech Lead"
 company: "Deporvillage"
 location: "Barcelona"
 duration: "June 2019 - Present"
 seo:
     title: "Experience as a Senior Software Engineer & Tech Lead at Deporvillage"
-    description: "Leading the development of the product catalog at Deporvillage."
+    description: "Leading the development of the product catalog at Deporvillage"
 ---

 ### Tech Lead at [Deporvillage](https://www.deporvillage.com/)